North–South divide in Taiwan: Development

 The divide has often been attributed to government bias.
 Following its defeat by the Chinese Communist Party in the Chinese Civil War and the Nationalists' subsequent flight from the Chinese mainland, the Kuomintang relocated its headquarters to Taipei in the north of Taiwan.

 Since the Nationalist government's retreat to Taiwan in 1949, the Kuomintang has held power for more than 60 years non-consecutively (1945–2000, 2008–2016), compared to the Democratic Progressive Party's 16 years (2000–2008, 2016–now).
 It is claimed that owing to the Kuomintang's long-standing bias, especially over the White Terror period, the gap between the north and the south in terms of social and economic development has gradually widened.
 The KMT was alleged to have concentrated investment in technological fields in its base in northern Taiwan, especially in Hsinchu and the Greater Taipei Metropolis area, while investment in the south of Taiwan was mainly in industry.
 As industry relocated to Mainland China over the past decades, leading to slower growth in southern Taiwan, there has been a brain drain of younger, college-educated Taiwanese from the south to the north where higher-paying service and technology industries are located.

 From 1990 to 1998, the Mayor of Kaohsiung, Wu Den-yih, frequently criticized the KMT-led central government for its bias in favor of the north and against the south.

 Ethnic divisions

-Historical tensions within Taiwan between ethnic mainlanders, Hoklo, and Hakka groups factor into the north–south divide in Taiwan.
+Historical tensions within Taiwan between ethnic mainlanders and ethnic islanders and their distribution on the island of Taiwan factor into the north–south divide in Taiwan.